botify-hq/developers-docs/api_docs/markdowns/api/analysis/aggregate-urls.md

 ```

 ### Response
 A sample result would be the following.
 It returns the total number of URLs matching the filter and the result of the aggregation.

-It creates a group for each combination of group-bys: the fast 200 URLs, the slow 200 URLs and the slow 201 URLs. **Note that combinations resulting in 0 URLs (fast 201 URLs) are not returned.**

-**The default `metric` is `count`.**
+The response returns the number of URLs for slow and fast URLs as request.

+Note that **groups may not be in the same order you specified in ranges** because of multiple aggregation capabilities, cf bellow (ie. even you specified in the query slow then fast URLs, responses can give result for fast then slow URLs)

 ```JSON
 [